sam0hack/News-App-1/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build app`.
+Next, navigate in your terminal to the directory of this repo, and spin up the containers by running `docker-compose up -d --build app`.

 You can change the port and other configration inside **docker-compose.yml** file.